Person776/tactics-game/README.md

 # tactics-game
 2D Tactics Game Made With Unity.
 Still in development.\
-Do not forget to open the scene before running the project.
+Do not forget to open SampleScene from Assets -> Scenes before running the project.